 This is just a blip on the radar.
 These kinds of activities are evident at every digital repair shop around the world.
-Tons of nude pictures and videos of innocent victims are being leaked online every day.
+Tons of nude pictures and videos of innocent victims are leaked online every day.

 What do you do?

-While most phone repair shops are professional and ethical, it’s technically possible for a dishonest repair technician to install malicious software that could steal data later when the device is unlocked.
+While most phone repair shops are professional and ethical, it’s technically possible for a dishonest repair technician to install malicious software that could steal data later, when the device is unlocked.

-However, without the password, direct access to the data on the device at the time of repair would typically be very challenging if not impossible, especially on modern smartphones with strong encryption.
+However, without the password, direct access to the data on the device at the time of repair would typically be very challenging, if not impossible, especially on modern smartphones with strong encryption.

-Why do phone repair need passcode?
+Why does phone repair need a passcode?